rdkcentral/Lightning-SDK/docs/plugins/language.md

 }).catch()
 ```

-The `set` method returns a promise that resolves when the `Language` has been properly changed.
+The `set` method returns a Promise that resolves when the `Language` has been properly changed.
 Setting the language is *instant* for translations specified inline in the **translations.json** file.
 For external language files, an *asynchronous* load request will be made.

 The language code should match with one of the language keys specified in your **translations.json**.

 The `map` option in the `meta` key of your translations file can be used to specify *aliases*, and as such can be used
-to map different ISO codes (i.e., en-GB, en-US) to a single language key (en).
+to map different ISO codes (e.g., en-GB, en-US) to a single language key (en).

 If you have specified a `default` language in the `meta` key of your translations file, the Language plugin will use
 that as a *fallback* if no matching language was found.